anyanwujohnpaul/survey-form/README.md

 ## Survey Form

-### I built a simple survey form, It was first freeCodeCamp Certification Project.
+### I built a simple survey form, It is the first freeCodeCamp Certification Project.